apache/fury-site/docs/community/how_to_release.md

 Please download, verify, and test.

-The VOTE will pass after got 3 binding approve.
+The VOTE will pass after 3 binding approve.

 [ ] +1 approve
 [ ] +0 no opinion